OpenVisualCloud/Media-Transport-Library/doc/configuration_guide.md

 # JSON Configuration Guide

-Intel® Media Transport Library sample app can use json file to configure sessions. this documentation explains how to write the json files.
+Media Transport Library sample app can use json file to configure sessions. this documentation explains how to write the json files.

 ## Examples